 Gauge Visualization – much like the progress bar, gauge visualization is best used to show progress towards reaching a Goal but also for presenting maximum value.

 Compare Visualization – is an advanced version of the number visualization, as is often used to compare two Metrics.

 If you want to get a complete picture of how your business is doing it is important to use multiple services to track KPIs and metrics.
 This can take up time and resources to properly monitor and analyze.

 This is where the benefits of data dashboards show their true values.
-They use raw data from all the sources that you currently use along with spreadsheets and databases to create tables, line charts, bar charts.
+They use raw data from all the sources that you currently use along with spreadsheets and databases to create tables, line charts, bar charts, and even staked bar charts in Google Sheets.
 All of these find their place on your business data dashboards where you can quickly find and understand the key metrics you are looking for.